-- 5. Concerning a trademark related to goods or services special in the manner of their transaction or provision (for example, goods such as medicines and drugs for medical use which are distributed in a specific market, or services to test and examine medicines or to research medicines which are provided only in a limited market), full consideration needs to be given to, in particular, the actual state of transaction of the goods concerned or the provision of the services concerned with respect to the above 3 proving method and the recognition based thereon of a trademark's being well known. - 6.
-In judging whether a foreign trademark is well known in Japan, full consideration needs to be given to, if submitted, materials showing that the trademark concerned is well known in a foreign country and goods on which the trademark is used are exported to several countries or services bearing the trademark are rendered in several countries. - In judging whether trademarks registered as defensive trademarks or those trademarks which the trial decision or the court decision prescribes to be well known among consumers (Note 1), it shall be assumed from the registration or the approval that the trademark is well known among consumers. - (Note 1) Trademarks may be searched through the Internet under "Japanese well-known trademarks" in the Japan Platform for Patent Information provided by the Patent Office.(Reference) For further details related to the "trademarks well known among consumers," refer to the Trademark Examination Manual.
+- 2. A trademark to be cited for the application of the provision of this item must be well known among domestic consumers in Japan at a time when an application for trademark registration is filed (refer to Article 4(3).) - 3.
+To judge whether or not the cited trademark "is well known among consumers," the provisions of Items 2(2) and (3) of Part II (Article 3(2)) of the Trademark Examination Guidelines apply mutatis mutandis. - 4.
+A combination of another person's unregistered well-known trademark and other characters or figures are considered "similar" to the unregistered trademark including those trademarks whose description of the composition of appearance is well united or conceptually related.
+However, in cases where it is clear that the unregistered trademark constitutes part of an established word or other cases, the unregistered trademark will be excluded. - 5.
+Concerning a trademark related to goods or services special in the manner of their transaction or provision (for example, goods such as medicines and drugs for medical use which are distributed in a specific market, or services to test and examine medicines or to research medicines which are provided only in a limited market), full consideration needs to be given to, in particular, the actual state of transaction of the goods concerned or the provision of the services concerned when examining proving method and the recognition based thereon (as mentioned in 3.) whether or not the trademark is well known. - 6.
+In judging whether the trademark mainly used in foreign countries is well known in Japan, full consideration needs to be given to, if submitted, materials showing that the trademark concerned is (i) are well known in a foreign country, (ii) goods on which the trademark concerned is used are exported to several countries or (iii) services bearing the trademark concerned are provided in several countries. - Determination regarding trademarks that have been approved as trademarks well known among consumers in trial decisions and decision on objections or judgments (Note1) is made by sufficiently taking into consideration the facts found.

+(Note 1) Trademarks may be searched through the Internet under "Japanese well-known trademarks" in the Japan Platform for Patent Information (J-PlatPat) provided by the